Canon 1300D vs Nikon Df

 - More heavily discounted: Has been around for much longer (launched in November 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the Df emerges as the winner of the match-up (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Df is the clear winner of the contest (15 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1300D vs Nikon Df